konapun/orbital-frame/packages/orbital-frame-core/README.md

     return `Name: ${name}, Age: ${age}`
   },
   async execute () {
-    const pid = this.pid // every command is assigned a unique pid on execute const interaction = await interactionService.createInteractionChannel(pid)
+    const pid = this.pid // every command is assigned a unique pid on execute.
+The pid is also passed inside the metadata object as the third argument to `execute` const interaction = await interactionService.createInteractionChannel(pid)

-    const name = await interaction.prompt('What is your name?') const age = await interaction.prompt('What is your age?')
+    const { text: name } = await interaction.prompt('What is your name?')
+    const { text: age } = await interaction.prompt('What is your age?')

     return { name, age }
   }